mslabysz/rag-legal-assistant/README.md

 # RAG Legal Assistant

-An advanced, agentic Retrieval-Augmented Generation (RAG) system specialized in the analysis of Polish civil law.
-Built with LangGraph, FastAPI, and React, it features a self-corrective retrieval pipeline and real-time Server-Sent Events (SSE) streaming.
+An advanced, agentic Retrieval-Augmented Generation (RAG) system specialized in the analysis of Polish law.
+Built with LangGraph, FastAPI, and React, it features a self-corrective retrieval pipeline, real-time Server-Sent Events (SSE) streaming, cross-encoder reranking, and dynamic document upload capabilities.

 ## Features